How Many Hours Is 172 Minutes

 The Concept of Time

 The conversion of minutes into hours is rooted in the fundamental concept of time.
-Time is a continuous, measurable quantity that allows us to sequence events, compare durations, and quantify the intervals between occurrences.
+But time is a continuous, measurable quantity that allows us to sequence events, compare durations, and quantify the intervals between occurrences.
 The division of time into hours, minutes, and seconds is a human-made system that provides a standardized framework for measuring and communicating time.

 The History of Time Measurement